-Join me today and I'll send you my weekly tips, strategies, and detailed insights on starting a profitable side business.
+Join my community today and I’ll send you weekly tips, strategies and insights on growing a side business.

-Oh, and I highly recommend reading this entire post.
+Oh, and one last word of advice—I highly recommend reading this entire post.

 60 Top Entrepreneurs Share Their Best Business Advice and Tips for Success